ChristianIsingizwe/Object-tracker/README.md

 * OpenCV - It is used for processing images
 * Flask - Flask is a micro web framework written in Python.
 It is a lightweight WSGI web application framework.
 * GoTurn(Caffe model) - Model for effective object tracking.
-## Authors
-Made with ❤️ by Rohan Dubey - Complete work